Olav Bruin - Architect & Creative Director, Atelier Nomadic

 Wild Coast Lodge, Sri Lanka

 I see.
 So Wild Coast Lodge in Sri Lanka was the starting point of Nomadic Resorts?
+Quite a project to kickstart your company!
+How has Nomadic Resorts grown since that time?
+Is the goal of building low-impact resorts still there?

 Yeah, it was our first project.
 It was so nice to start our company with such a big project that we worked on for two years.